 Pottery has seen a huge rise in recent years, and we are proud to be working with East London's incredibly talented ceramicists and potters to bring you the best selection of pottery classes East London has to offer.

-Pottery Throwing Taster Workshop
+- Pottery Taster Workshop

-This weekend pottery course is perfect for beginners who want to learn how to throw and trim a pot on the pottery wheel.
-The course is run by Suzan, a professional pottery artist.
-Suzan fell in love with clay in her early teens in Turkey but didn't have the chance to get her hands dirty until after she came to London and enrolled to a part-time course in 2004.
-After finishing her BTEC certification classes in Kensington and Chelsea college Suzan finally opened her own studio in Plaistow where she designs and creates all of her work which is inspired from her mixed family background.
+This is one of the best pottery classes in east London and taught by an amazing teacher.
+Suzan fell in love with clay in her early teens in Turkey, but didn't have the chance to get her hands dirty until after she came to London and enrolled to a part time course in 2004.
+After finishing her BTEC certification classes in Kensington and Chelsea college Suzan practiced her pottery in a studio share in Kilburn .

-Wheel-Throwing Master Class with Jo Davies
+2. Wheel-Throwing Master Class with Jo Davies

 These 2 hour pottery classes are intensive lessons designed to troubleshoot recurring issues in your wheel-throwing or deepen your knowledge of the process on to one basis.
 Jo Davies is an expert in her field and respected professional ceramicist.
 She also loves to teach people to throw and share her knowledge and has taught many students to unpack and solve problems that are recurring in their own throwing, such as issues with centering and pulling up the clay or warping and cracking.

-Throwing on the wheel for Beginners
+3. Throwing on the Wheel for Beginners

 This pottery class in East London completed in one-day introductory class, where you will learn the very basics of throwing on the potter's wheel.
 This will include weighing and preparing balls of clay before you start, then the basics of the wheel - from centering your clay, pulling, shaping and working with your tools, beginning to learn the techniques of throwing bowls and cylinders.
 This is a fun and quick way to introduce yourself to throwing on the wheel and is suitable for complete beginners.